Lisa Marie Presley: Scientology

-Presley, along with friend and fellow Memphian and Scientologist Isaac Hayes, opened the Literacy, Education and Ability Program (LEAP) in October 1997.
-LEAP is run by Applied Scholastics, a group run by Scientologists.
+In 1997, Presley, along with friend and fellow Memphian and Scientologist Isaac Hayes, started the Church of Scientology Mission of Memphis and its associated Literacy, Education and Ability Program (LEAP).
+LEAP is operated by Applied Scholastics, an organization run by Scientologists.

-For her efforts to help US children learn study skills, Presley received the Humanitarian Award from the Church of Scientology-supported World Literacy Crusade on January 5, 2002.
-Presley received her award from Isaac Hayes, Chaka Khan, and Yolanda King, daughter of Martin Luther King Jr. World Literacy Crusade is regarded by critics as a front group for the Church of Scientology.
-On September 26 of that same year, Presley addressed a US congressional hearing in opposition to the use of medication in treating ADHD, stating: "I have spoken to children who have been forced to take a cocaine-like stimulant to control their behavior.
+For her efforts to help U.S. children develop study skills, Presley received the Humanitarian Award from the Church of Scientology-supported World Literacy Crusade on January 5, 2002.
+She received the award from Hayes, Chaka Khan, and Yolanda King, daughter of Martin Luther King Jr. World Literacy Crusade is regarded by critics as a front group for the Church of Scientology.

+On September 26 of that same year, Presley addressed a U.S. congressional hearing in opposition to the use of medication in treating ADHD, stating: "I have spoken to children who have been forced to take a cocaine-like stimulant to control their behavior.
 I have shared their sense of sheer desperation.
 Children have been wrenched from their family's care simply because their parents favored an alternative, drug-free approach to addressing educational and behavioral problems.
 The psychotropic drugging of millions of children has to stop."
-Addressing the committee as the International Spokesperson for Children's Rights, for the Citizens Commission on Human Rights (CCHR), a group run by Scientologists, Presley expressed her view that parents should be informed about alternatives to drugs so they may "make an informed choice about their child's educational and medical needs".
+Addressing the committee as the International Spokesperson for Children's Rights for the Citizens Commission on Human Rights (CCHR), an organization run by Scientologists, Presley argued that parents should be informed about alternatives to medication so they may "make an informed choice about their child's educational and medical needs".

 Presley left Scientology in 2014, though she had been experiencing growing discontent with the organization as early as 2008.
+In a 2015 interview with Tony Ortega, she referred to Church of Scientology leader David Miscavige as "a good friend of mine.
+Now he’s fucking Hitler.”
+She told Ortega that learning about "The Hole" from the 2015 documentary Going Clear cemented her doubts about the Church, and that she was declared a "suppressive person" after a confrontation at the Flag Building in Clearwater over the Church's treatment of David Miscavige's father, Ron Miscavige, who she described as a close friend.
+She further alleged that pressure from Miscavige and Scientologist attorney John Coale were the primary reason for her divorce from Jackson, and that she had been followed by private investigators working for the Church after leaving.